Florida Sales Tax Rates

 Each sale, admission charge, storage, or rental is taxable unless the transaction is exempt.
 Sales tax is added to the price of the taxable goods or services and collected from the purchaser at the time of sale.
 Florida’s general sales tax rate is 7 percent.

-Use tax is due on the use or consumption of taxable goods or services when sales tax was not paid at the time of purchase.
+Use tax is due on the use or consumption of taxable goods or services when Florida sales tax rates were not paid at the time of purchase.
 For example:

-- If you buy a taxable item in Florida and didn’t pay sales tax, you owe use tax.
+- If you buy a taxable item in Florida and did not pay sales tax, you owe use tax.

 - If you buy an item tax-exempt intending to resell it and then use the item in your business or for personal use, you owe use tax.